NanoComp/meep/doc/docs/Download.md

 Refer to [NEWS](https://github.com/stevengj/meep/blob/master/NEWS.md) for a list of the latest changes, and be sure to read the [Installation](Installation.md) section for how to compile and install it.

-Subscribe to the **meep-announce** mailing list to receive notifications when new versions are released:
+To receive notifications when new versions are released:, subscribe to the **meep-announce** mailing list:

 -   [meep-announce mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-announce)